Online Payroll Explained

-At a basic level payroll is giving with one hand and taking with the other.
-You need to:
+Payroll is, at its most basic level, giving with one hand and taking with the other.
+You must do the following:

-- pay your employees the right amount at the right time, every time (according to their contract and in line with employment law)
+- always pay your staff the correct amount at the correct time (according to their contract and in line with employment law)

 What’s involved in payroll compliance?

-- pay other deductions – such as retirement contributions – to the right places
+- other deductions, such as retirement payments, should be directed to the appropriate accounts.

-- hold onto payroll records for at least seven years
+- keep payroll records for a minimum of seven years.

-For this guide, we’ll assume you know how to work out your employee’s pay.
-We’ll take you through deductions and reporting requirements.
+For the purposes of this lesson, we’ll assume you already know how to calculate your employee’s compensation.
+We’ll go over the deductions and reporting obligations with you.

 What are payroll deductions?

-- employee income tax, and taxes on benefits
+- employee income tax, as well as benefits taxes

 Reporting to the ATO

-As an employer, you will collect taxes from your employees for the tax office.
-You need to hand over those taxes when scheduled, and file reports to the tax office on a regular basis.
-These reports show them you’re paying and taxing your employees correctly.
+You will collect taxes from your employees for the tax office as an employer.
+You must pay such taxes on time and file reports with the tax office on a regular basis.
+These reports demonstrate that you are correctly paying and taxing your staff.

-Under Single Touch Payroll (STP), you’ll report to the ATO every payday how much your employees were paid, how much tax was withheld and what contributions were made to superannuation.
-This report needs to be lodged through your accounting or payroll software, or you can get a registered agent or payroll service provider to do it for you.
+Every payday, you’ll disclose to the ATO how much your employees were paid, how much tax was withdrawn, and how much superannuation was contributed under Single Touch Payroll (STP).
+This report must be filed using your accounting or payroll software, or you can have it done for you by a registered agent or payroll service provider.

 Payroll options for small business

-- DIY software: Apps can calculate pay and deductions and even fill out tax forms for you.
-You’ll need to make the payments yourself, however.
+- DIY software: Apps can help you calculate pay and deductions, as well as fill out tax forms.
+You will, however, be responsible for the payments.

-- Payroll service providers: You can outsource your payroll to experts.
-Some providers will do absolutely everything for you.
-Others will help with specific tasks.
+- Payroll service providers: Payroll can be outsourced to professionals.
+Some service providers will take care of everything for you.
+Others will assist with certain chores..